Chart Color Schemes

 Recent residential development output has been above average within Sussex Inlet - Berrara when compared nationally

 Sussex Inlet - Berrara has seen approximately 41 new homes approved annually over the past five financial years, totalling 206 homes.
-As of FY-26, 12 approvals have been recorded.
-On average, 1.6 new residents arrive per year for each new home approved between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-The average construction value of new properties is $352,000.
+As of FY-26, 14 approvals have been recorded.
+On average, 1.6 new residents per year arrive for each new home constructed between FY-21 and FY-25, indicating a balanced supply and demand that supports stable market conditions.
+New properties are being built at an average expected construction cost of $352,000.

-This financial year has seen $1.5 million in commercial approvals, suggesting a predominantly residential focus.
-Compared to the rest of NSW, Sussex Inlet - Berrara has slightly more development, with 27.0% above the regional average per person over the past five years, maintaining good buyer choice while supporting existing property values.
-However, building activity has slowed in recent years.
+This financial year has seen $1.5 million in commercial approvals registered, suggesting a predominantly residential focus.
+Compared to the rest of NSW, Sussex Inlet - Berrara has experienced slightly more development, with 27.0% above the regional average per person over the five-year period.
+This maintains good buyer choice while supporting existing property values.

-Recent construction comprises 81.0% detached dwellings and 19.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Recent construction comprises 81.0% detached dwellings and 19.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 The location has approximately 194 people per dwelling approval, indicating an expanding market.
-Looking ahead, Sussex Inlet - Berrara is expected to grow by 880 residents through to 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, Sussex Inlet - Berrara is expected to grow by 880 residents through to 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development